hicsail/ionic-hockeyapp/README.md

 Read the [Cordova HockeyApp API Reference](https://github.com/bitstadium/HockeySDK-Cordova#api-reference) for official documentation.

 ## Contributing
-Want to make an improvement, fork this repo and submit a pull request!
+If you want to make an improvement, please feel free to fork this repo and submit a pull request.

 Possible enhancements:
 - Update HockeyApp start command to add Login Mode.